BoGGoG/boggog.github.io/docs/_posts/backup.md

 I have to admit that I am not satisfied this, but the other parts have simply taken so long that not enough time was left for a better model.
 The transformer has an embedding dimension of 256, a latent dimension of 2048 and 8 heads.
-For the maximal sequence length 350 has been chosen.
 Usually for language models the embedding dimension is much higher, but I thought since we only have a rather small number of unique "words" as opposed to the thousands of different words in language translation, a smaller embedding dimension would maybe make sense.